Skip to main content

 7. Consider the Implications and Get Changes Approved

-After you evaluate and approve the change request, you want to make sure it is also approved by the necessary executive stakeholders.
+After you evaluate and approve a change request, you want to make sure it is also approved by the necessary stakeholders.
 These are often outlined in your scope change approval process.
 While you can determine the best process for getting these approvals met, often you’ll need to send the request, detail the scope change, list reasons for your approval, and provide any other details you see fit for the management team.
+And remember these stakeholders are often outside of your firm.
+Scope changes can affect your consultant teams and also need to be approved by the right people on your client's team as well.
+Make sure all necessary parties are updated about the change and sign off on approvals before your team starts the work.

 8. Communicate to the Team